GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

      * [Sample .mobileconfig output file](../../tools/TSMS-V1/sample-tsmt-output.mobileconfig){:target="_blank"}

 ### Distribute or Install Script Output
-Use your agency's network configuration procedures to distribute or install your CA certificates bundle.
+Use your agency's network configuration procedures to distribute or install your CA certificate bundle.

 - _Microsoft Windows_&nbsp;&mdash;&nbsp;Use _certutil_ or a Group Policy Object to distribute the .p7b file to agency Microsoft domain controllers or share it via an agency intranet website.
 - _Apple macOS and iOS_&nbsp;&mdash;&nbsp;Use your agency's configuration procedures to distribute the .mobileconfig file to agency Apple devices or share it via an agency intranet website.